 If you see any unauthorized purchases, let us know immediately.

-- Sign up for account alerts.
-When you sign up for our free account alerts, you’ll receive automatic emails or text messages (based on what you select during signup).
-Alert options include alerts on transactions or purchases above a certain amount, alerts on password or email changes, and low balance alerts.
+• Sign up for account alerts.
+When you sign up for our free account alerts, you'll receive automatic emails or text messages (based on what you select during signup).
+Alert options include alerts on transactions or purchases above a certain amount, password or email changes, and low balance alerts.

-- Be extra cautious of phishers, or people looking to steal private information.
-It can often start with an email that has a link to an Internet site.
+• Be extra cautious of phishers or people looking to steal private information.
+It can often start with an email with a link to an Internet site.
 The site may look real, but it could be a scam trying to get you to enter personal information.
 Armed Forces Bank will never ask you for personal information in an email.

 We employ the latest technology and systems to prevent and monitor card fraud with Visa®.
 Many merchants also take the necessary precautions to protect your card information.
 However, there are additional practical steps you can take to help further protect your card’s information:

-- Guard your card.
-Don’t give out your card number to someone calling on the phone (unless you initiated the call for a purchase) or use your card as collateral.
+• Guard your card.
+Don’t give your card number to someone calling on the phone (unless you initiated the call for a purchase), or use your card as collateral.

-- Check your credit report.
-You are entitled to one free copy of your credit report every year by calling (877) 322-8228 or by visiting at www.annualcreditreport.com.
+• Check your credit report.
+You are entitled to one free copy of your credit report every year by calling 877-322-8228 or visiting www.annualcreditreport.com.

-- Learn more in our education topic “Preventing ID Theft.”
+• Learn more about our education topic, “Preventing ID Theft.”

 If your mobile device has been lost or stolen, follow these steps to ensure the safety of your account:

-- Notify your phone service provider immediately so your mobiile device can be disabled.
+• Notify your phone service provider immediately so your mobile device can be disabled.
 This will help reduce the risk of someone accessing your information.